Food Deserts in Los Angeles

 Food deserts are not specific to Los Angeles.
 The unavailability of healthy food is an issue that plagues many cities in the United States.
 A peer reviewed study that gathered global statistics on food deserts from 1996-2007 drew strong conclusions about the United States.
 Overall, geographic areas with a high proportion of low-income or African American residents were underserved by food retailers.
 The average distance to supermarkets was farther for low-income areas and areas with a high proportion of African Americans.
 Lastly, these same areas had more convenience stores.
 These trends illustrate that food deserts are not just a local issue, but a nation wide one.

-Despite the widespread issue of food deserts in the United States, there are solutions.
+Despite the widespread issue of food deserts in Los Angeles and in the United States, there are solutions.
 Public policy attempts show lots of potential.
 They have the ability to decrease price disparities between unhealthy and healthy foods and facilitate the entry of supermarkets into low-income areas with subsidies.
 For example, Los Angeles just passed an ordinance mandating EBT readers at all Farmers Markets in the city.
 Good policy can also encourage the development of grocery cooperatives and bring farmers markets to neighborhoods.
 These efforts will combat both availability and cost of healthy foods.
 Advertisements and awareness campaigns that encourage healthy foods can help address the information gap.

 Beaulac, Julie, Elizabeth Kristjansson, and Steven Cummins.
 “A Systematic Review of Food Deserts, 1966-2007.”
 CDC: Preventing Chronic Disease (2009): n. pag.
 NCBI.
 Web.
 16 May 2015.